atmtools/arts/doc/arts/guide.user.surface_field.rst

 A single surface point
 **********************

-An surface point holds the local state of the surface.
+A surface point holds the local state of the surface.
-This is required for local calculations of radiative transfer properties, such as reflection, emission, etc..
+This is required for local calculations of radiative transfer properties, such as reflection, emission, etc.
-An surface point is represented by an instance of :class:`~pyarts.arts.SurfacePoint`.
+A surface point is represented by an instance of :class:`~pyarts.arts.SurfacePoint`.

-The main use on an surface point is to access the local, numerical state of the surface.
+The main use on a surface point is to access the local, numerical state of the surface.

 The core operations on ``surf_point`` are: